-- Act as a mentor and trainer to enhance WFC knowledge base, skills and abilities.
+- Act as a mentor and trainer to enhance wildfire crews’ knowledge base, skills and abilities.

-- Effectively communicate with the Duty Officer and WFC to effectively complete tasks and assignments in a safe and timely
+- Effectively communicate with the duty officer and wildfire crews to effectively complete tasks and assignments in a safe and timely manner.

 - Complete all administrative duties with accuracy and meet deadlines.